The remarkable thing about India’s economy is that it has grown faster every decade since independence. Never mind the so called Hindu rate of growth.

 - Make land acquisition easy.
 Monetize most Government owned land (except eco-sensitive) by selling or long leasing.

 - Introduce Tax holidays.
-No tax for first 5 years of any greenfield project.
+No tax for the first 5 years of any greenfield project.

 - Encourage Start-ups.
 No questions asked policy for first 5 years.
-0% tax for allemployees of start-ups for 5 years.
+0% tax for all employees of start-ups for 5 years.
 0% tax on ESOP shares.
-This will lower cost of operations for businesses, encouraging them to invest.
+This will lower the cost of operations for businesses, encouraging them to invest.

-- Create Special Financial Institutions to fund Start-ups.
-They will provide 0% convertible debt – 0% interest for 5 years, then convert bond into equity that can be offloaded to next round of investors.7.Automatic approvals – if a bureaucrat doesn’t document in system a specific reason for not granting approval, approval is automatically granted.
+- Create Special Financial Institutions to fund startups.
+They will provide 0% convertible debt – 0% interest for 5 years, then convert the bond into equity that can be offloaded to the next round of investors.7.Automatic approvals – if a bureaucrat doesn’t document in the system a specific reason for not granting approval, approval is automatically granted.

 Increase in Government Expenditure (Spending + Consumption + Investment)

 - The government plans to spend 1 lakh crore on infrastructure and may raise funds via this route.
-This could be to build roads, ports, last mile connectivity, Solar, Wind and Hydro power plants.
+This could be to build roads, ports, last-mile connectivity, and Solar, Wind and Hydro power plants.

-- Invest in Social Infrastructure – spend heavily on improving quality of Education in Government schools by providing competitive pay to teachers, having playgrounds, offering a viable alternative against private schools charging exhorbitant fee.
+- Invest in Social Infrastructure – spend heavily on improving the quality of Education in Government schools by providing competitive pay to teachers, having playgrounds, and offering a viable alternative against private schools charging exorbitant fees.

-- Identify bunch of industries where India has competitive advantage.
-Go full steam to corner significant global market share in these industries.
+- Identify a bunch of industries where India has a competitive advantage.
+Go full steam to corner a significant global market share in these industries.

-- Set-up Vocational training institutes to create skilled labour force – manual/ mechanical/ technical etc.
+- Set up Vocational training institutes to create a skilled labour force – manual/ mechanical/ technical etc.

 - Spend heavily on enhancing medical facilities at Government hospitals.

 - Incentivize General Insurance – Health, Travel, Property, etc instead of Life Insurance.
-Only pure term Insurance policies should get Insurance benefit.
+Only pure term Insurance policies should get Insurance benefits.